 This is where the details become important.
 You don't need to write a book, but a description that includes essential differentiators (when the integration runs, what data is involved, export vs import, etc.) makes a difference to users.

-Enable customers to activate their integrations
+Enable customers to activate and configure their integrations

 For customers who have successfully located the integrations that interest them within the marketplace, you want to ensure they can take the next step and activate (turn on) those integrations.